StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 The purpose of this document is to show  the transformation logic and process of the CloudFoundry plugin for a developer.
 This document does not mention all classes which are used in the java code but describes the method of the transformation so that the developer is able to understand the code and the transformation process.
-This is the texted based documentation, you can find a example transformation with some pictures in the same folder.
+This is the text based documentation, you can find an example transformation with some pictures [here](transformation_example.pdf).

 ## Foreword
 - the TOSCA model is a graph.
 So we are talking about some graph terms.
 For further information please read the documentation of the core/model.
-- getting plugin properties to create connection to CloudFoundry instance
+- getting plugin properties (at the beginning of transformation) from the user to create connection to CloudFoundry instance
 - plugin is using visitor patterns for nodes.
 Inside these the logic for the node types is implemented
-- one manifest for all applications
+- there is one manifest for all applications
-- per application there is one CloudFoundry application object which contains all information of the application
+- per application there is one CloudFoundry application object (cf-app) which contains all information of the application
 - the output is called target artifact
-- to start a transformation the credentials of the CloudFoundry instance is required

 ## Visitors
 ### Node visitor